 Swiss Cheese Model of Clinical Error

-Analyzing the wrong dose medication error using this model might identify causation through inappropriate pharmacy ordering practices, incomplete staff orientation and inadequate staffing to initiate a double-check process for the high-alert medication list.
-In the correctional setting, issues with security interface, the geography of care settings within the facility, and characteristics of the patient population can add additional layers to further complicate the process.
+Analyzing the wrong dose medication error using this model might identify causation through inappropriate pharmacy ordering practices, incomplete staff orientation and inadequate staffing to initiate a double-check process for medications on the high-alert list.
+In the correctional setting, issues with custody interactions/processes, the geography of care settings within the facility, and characteristics of the patient population can add additional layers to further complicate the process.

 All modern models of error causation take a systems approach – rather than a person approach – to clinical error.
-A person approach focuses solely on the sharp end of the process and assumes that primary responsibility rests on the individual provider at the point of care.
-In the person approach, an error is the result of forgetfulness, inattention, carelessness or negligence.
-Research on error reduction has shown that, although the provider needs to be a part of the equation, a majority of the causes of error are inherent within the health care system.
+A person approach focuses solely on the sharp end of the process and assumes that primary responsibility rests on the individual healthcare staff at the point of care.
+In the person approach, an error is the result of forgetfulness, inattention, carelessness, negligence and even deliberate indifference.
+Research on error reduction has shown that, although the healthcare staff’s actions need to be a part of the equation, a majority of the causes of error are inherent within the health care system.
 Changes to the system that reduce error achieve the greatest results.

 Normalization of Deviance

-In a complex system involving many staff members, various equipment failures, and communication challenges, deviation from protocol can become normalized.
+In a complex system involving many staff members, various equipment failures, and communication challenges, deviation from policy, procedures and protocol can become normalized.
 The term “normalization of deviance” was first coined during the investigation of the fatal Shuttle Challenger disaster in 1986.
 Inquiry revealed cases of overlooked warnings such as inclement weather forecasts and prior O-ring (a mechanical gasket) concerns.
 Since previous instances of these deviations did not result in injury, they were treated as normal and were not fully included in the launch decision.
-By cutting corners, ignoring protocol, repeatedly silencing equipment alarms, and disregarding standard safety checks, deviation is normalized and becomes standard protocol in a healthcare setting.
+By cutting corners, ignoring policy, procedures and protocols, repeatedly silencing equipment alarms, and disregarding standard safety checks, deviation is normalized and becomes standard protocol in a healthcare setting.

 Culture of Low Expectation

-By considering models of error causation such as active and latent failures, blunt and sharp ends, Swiss cheese, and normalization of deviance, you can supercharge your evaluation of clinical errors and develop lasting change through an effective improvement plan.
-Try them with your next error evaluation.
+By considering models of error causation such as active and latent failures, blunt and sharp ends, Swiss cheese, and normalization of deviance, your evaluation of clinical errors will be thorough and meaningful, and you can develop lasting change through an effective improvement plan.